yuvraaj2002/AI-Notes/Deep Learning/Text/LSTM.md

 ![[LSTM working.gif]]
 ### [What is the drawback of using LSTM and how it got solved ? ](#)

 - Computationally expensive : LSTM have 3 gates and the usage of 3 gates make the overall architecture very much complex in nature, leading to a lot of trainable parameters making the network computationally expensive to train.
+To solve this [[GRU]] got introduced.
 - Access to past information only: LSTM have unidirectional nature which means they primarily focus on past information up to the current time step.
 This limitation means that they do not have direct access to future information within the sequence.